Last updated on November 25th, 2023.

 The Neocortex

 This is the latest brain in the evolutionary sequence.
 The NeoCortex is where your conscious mind resides.
-These are our the open dialogue of our thoughts as well as what we hear when listening.
+These are the open dialogue of our thoughts and what we hear when listening.
 The Neo Cortex is where we consciously create a plan for who we want to be.
 In the process of creating your new version of self, this is where the journey begins.

 The Limbic Brain

-As mentioned, the Limbic Brain is also known as the mammalian Brain.
-The major function of the Limbic brain is to control the chemical order within our neurological and hormonal systems.
+As mentioned, the Limbic Brain is also known as the mammalian brain.
+The primary function of the Limbic brain is to control the chemical order within our neurological and hormonal systems.
 The Limbic brain has been dubbed ‘the feeling brain.’
-This portion of our brain acts as an intermediary between our conscious thoughts and perceptions of experiences to what is implanted into our memories and hardwired into our subconscious.
-The Limbic brain is the epicenter for our emotional judgement and this is a critical piece of the Visualization exercise needed to influence our future self and lives.
+This portion of our brain is an intermediary between our conscious thoughts and perceptions of experiences and what is implanted into our memories and hardwired into our subconscious.
+The Limbic brain is the epicenter for our emotional judgment, and this is a critical piece of the visualization exercise needed to influence our future selves and lives.

 The Cerebellum

 As Dr. Joe Dispenza describes, the reptilian Brain is the “seat of our subconscious mind.”
-Within the cerebellum is the programmed conditions and behaviors related to fight or flight.
-Once we have an experience and it is sensed, and after we have created an emotional judgement of the experience we then hardwire it into our subconscious self.
-The continued reinforcement will create for a deeper impression or should there be a new experience and resulting emotion then we conversely soften the impression.
-The Cerebellum is the final stop in our journey to developing a new self.
-The journey is continuous as we are creating different experiences all the time, but the behaviors we now have within our bodies and minds are seated within this portion of our brains.
+The programmed conditions and behaviors related to fight or flight are within the cerebellum.
+Once we have an experience, it is sensed, and after creating an emotional judgment of the experience, we hardwire it into our subconscious self.
+The continued reinforcement will create a more profound impression, or should there be a new experience and resulting emotion, we conversely soften the appearance.
+The cerebellum is the final stop in our journey to developing a new self.
+The journey is continuous as we create different experiences all the time, but the behaviors we now have within our bodies and minds are seated within this portion of our brains.

 How We Become Hardwired

-There is a sequence of how we experience life in concert with our brain that is important to understand and the premise for our ability to change our lives.
-Here is the sequence: When you experience something, during and after the experience you are producing thoughts about what is being experienced.
-These thoughts are produce emotions as you judge whether or not the experience is positive or negative and also whether there is a high or low degree of amplitude associated with the benefit or loss.
-The resulting emotions then lead to a patterning of how you feel about the experience with in turn leads to behaviors that reinforce that feeling.
+There is a sequence of how we experience life in concert with our brain that is important to understand as the premise for our ability to change our lives.
+Here is the sequence: When you experience something, during and after the experience, you produce thoughts about what is being experienced.
+These thoughts produce emotions as you judge whether or not the experience is positive or negative and whether there is a high or low degree of amplitude associated with the benefit or loss.
+The resulting emotions then lead to a patterning of how you feel about the experience, leading to behaviors that reinforce that feeling.

-When situations arise within your life that resemble previous similar experiences, your conditioned behaviors will lead you to react to the situation in a manner that corresponds to an already preconceived belief of the outcome.
+When situations arise within your life that resemble previous similar experiences, your conditioned behaviors will lead you to react to the problem in a manner that corresponds to an already preconceived belief of the outcome.
 You may have heard the saying, “his mind was already made up.”
-This is exactly what has occurred.
-As human beings our minds are designed to draw from previous experiences subconsciously with a limited amount of incoming information in order to be able to make quick but estimated decisions about an experience.
+This is precisely what has occurred.
+As human beings, our minds are designed to draw from previous experiences subconsciously with a limited amount of incoming information to make quick but estimated decisions about an experience.
 The mechanism for connecting what is being sensed immediately within an experience and what has been ‘learned’ and planted subconsciously is known as the Reticular Activating System (RAS).
 What you expect to occur, what has been emotionally programmed and reinforced through knowledge and emotion, is what I believe to be true.

 So, what does it take to break the cycle of our current thoughts and habits and make room for growth and understanding?
-What if what we believe is false or prohibiting us from expanding and becoming someone new, achieving greater things and living a more fulfilling life?
+What if what we believe is false or prohibits us from expanding and becoming someone new, achieving greater things, and living more fulfilling lives?

 Becoming a Creator

-“95% of who you are by the time you are 35 years old is a set of memorized behaviors and emotional reactions that create and identity subconsciously. ” – Dr. Joe Dispenza.
-You have become an automatic machine that operates independent of the conscious self.
-Let’s borrow an analogy from Eckhart Tolle who in turn had borrowed it from a Zen master.
-The automated machine behind the majority of our thoughts is similar to a man riding a horse with seemingly important and intentional purpose.
-As the rider he only has so much control in the reins but really the horse is wild and doesn’t obey them.
-The more wild and untrained the horse, should you wish to know where the man is headed on his journey you would be better to Ask The Horse and forego talking to the man himself.
+“95% of who you are by the time you are 35 years old is a set of memorized behaviors and emotional reactions that create an identity subconsciously. ” – Dr. Joe Dispenza.
+You have become an automatic machine that operates independently of the conscious self.
+Let’s borrow an analogy from Eckhart Tolle, who had borrowed it from a Zen master.
+The automated machine behind most of our thoughts is similar to a man riding a horse with a seemingly essential and intentional purpose.
+As the rider, he only has so much control over the reins, but the horse is wild and doesn’t obey them.
+The more wild and untrained the horse, should you wish to know where the man is headed on his journey, you would be better to Ask The Horse and forego talking to the man himself.

-So how do we become someone knew and create for ourselves a better life?
-Well, there is a saying in neuroscience and psychology that says ‘Neurons that fire together wire together.’
-Every time we learn something new there is a new synaptic connection taking place in the brain.
-In order to change the way that we think we must therefore create new experiences so we can learn something new and also by doing this we inherently unlearn what we don’t want anymore.
+So, how do we become someone new and create a better life for ourselves?
+A saying in neuroscience and psychology states, ‘Neurons that fire together wire together.’
+Every time we learn something new, a synaptic connection occurs in the brain.
+To change the way we think, we must, therefore, create new experiences so we can learn something new, and also, by doing this, we inherently unlearn what we don’t want anymore.

 What has happened is that previous experiences have created chemicals that were released within the Limbic Brain.
 These chemicals, or emotions, are why we’ve created memories for emotional events.
-The brain itself also takes a kind of ‘snapshot’ which is why the memories are so vivid.
-Examples of things like this are maybe a first kiss, graduation from high school or surfing trip off the coast of Hawaii.
-The brain actually physically changes with these experiences.
+The brain also takes a kind of ‘snapshot,’ which is why the memories are so vivid.
+Examples of things like this are maybe a first kiss, graduation from high school, or a surfing trip off the coast of Hawaii.
+The brain physically changes with these experiences.

 What is especially important to understand is that the opposite of this is also true.
-Experiences that are routine and therefore do not produce a chemical or emotional reaction are not remembered.
-This is why remembering something as simple as what you had for dinner the night before is so difficult.
+Experiences that are routine and, therefore, do not produce a chemical or emotional reaction are not remembered.
+This is why remembering something as simple as what you had for dinner the night before is tricky.
 What can be especially difficult for some people is the addiction that can come with the chemicals that are produced.
-Whether these are good emotions or bad emotions we can become addicted to the chemical itself and therefore in the case of negative emotion addictions a person can get caught within a cycle of exhibility the same behaviors over and over which leads to the same experiences over and over without even the person recognizing the cause of the cycle.
+Whether these are good emotions or destructive emotions, we can become addicted to the chemical itself.
+Therefore, in the case of harmful emotion addictions, a person can get caught in a cycle of exhibiting the same behaviors over and over, which leads to the same experiences over and over without even the person recognizing the cause of the cycle.
 This person has now become a victim of circumstance and conditioned behavior.
-The way to break the path begins with a desire to produce a different outcomes and making a conscious decision to create a new vision and path forward; to become a creator.
+The way to break the path begins with a desire to produce different outcomes and make a conscious decision to create a new vision and path forward: to become a creator.

-If you’ve made it this far into the article you now understand we are hardwired through past experiences, seemingly subject to our subconscious but have the ability to create for ourselves new minds and therefore new lives.
-Here is where we simplify what what looks like and outline the steps into those three phases mentioned earlier: Thinking – Feeling – Doing
+If you’ve made it this far into the article, you now understand we are hardwired through past experiences, seemingly subject to our subconscious, but can create new minds and, therefore, new lives for ourselves.
+Here is where we simplify what looks like and outline the steps into those three phases mentioned earlier: Thinking – Feeling – Doing

 Thinking

-Within our brains sits neurons that are highly dopamine sensitive.
-The majority of these are located in a physical section of the brain known as the frontal lobe.
-With these dopamine sensitive neurons in place our minds are chemically wired to provide us a risk vs reward mechanism that provides judgement to (good or bad) and reinforces our experiences.
-This is also exactly the system we will be leveraging to make changes in our minds.
+Within our brains are neurons that are highly dopamine-sensitive.
+Most of these are located in a physical section of the brain known as the frontal lobe.
+With these dopamine-sensitive neurons in place, our minds are chemically wired to provide us with a risk vs. reward mechanism that provides judgment (good or bad) and reinforces our experiences.
+This is also precisely the system we will leverage to change our minds.
 As Neuroscientist Richard Restak describes the frontal lobe, “This is where we integrate personality with emotion and transform thought into action.”

-The Neo-Cortex specifically is where our conscious thoughts reside.
-We have the ability to create conscious thoughts within our minds and transform those thoughts into action.
-And, because our bodies don’t actually know the difference between experiences that are actually occurring or experiences that are being produced by thought alone.
-This is where we can begin the transformation process starting with just thinking.
+The Neo-Cortex, specifically, is where our conscious thoughts reside.
+We can create conscious thoughts within our minds and transform those thoughts into action.
+And, our bodies don’t know the difference between occurring experiences or experiences produced by thought alone.
+This is where we can begin the transformation process, starting with just thinking.

-The mechanism for putting this process into motion is called Visualization.
-This isn’t just your run of the mill visualization exercise where you envision what something might look like.
-This is an exercise of focused thought embedded with emotion that completely ‘fools’ the brain into believe the visualization is actually an experience.
-Here is where, as you may have guessed, MIND IS THE MASTER.
-You, meaning your conscious thoughts, the part of you that has decided who you will be, becomes the captain of your mind, body and destiny.
+The mechanism for putting this process into motion is called visualization.
+This isn’t just your run-of-the-mill visualization exercise where you envision what something might look like.
+This exercise of focused thought is embedded with emotion that completely ‘fools’ the brain into believing the visualization is an experience.
+As you may have guessed, here is where your mind is the master.
+You, meaning your conscious thoughts, the part of you that has decided who you will be, become the captain of your mind, body, and destiny.

-In order to begin the full sequence with thinking you must make the time to set your Visualization session up.
-If writing down your goals or what a new experience looks like helps in setting a vision for them then write them down.
-It’s also recommended that you establish a setting similar to mediation with little distractions and similar posture and breathing.
-This assists for many reasons such as shifting your brain waves back down from beta but that’s another topic.
+To begin the whole sequence with thinking, you must make the time to set up your visualization session.
+If writing down your goals or what a new experience looks like helps set a vision for them, then write them down.
+It’s also recommended that you establish a setting similar to mediation with few distractions and similar posture and breathing.
+This assists for many reasons, such as shifting your brain waves back down from beta, but that’s another topic.
 Remember, this is where you decide what you want and who you want to be.
 Begin with these steps:

-- Begin with a snapshot in your mind of who you currently are then imagine yourself as having achieved your goal.
+- Begin with a snapshot of who you currently are, and then imagine yourself as having achieved your goal.

-- Be specific to what it is you’re intent on achieving.
-Intention is everything.
+- Be specific about what it is you’re intent on achieving.
+The intention is everything.

-- Think of the feelings you’re going to have not only at goal achievement but along the way in your journey towards achievement.
+- Think of the feelings you’re going to have at goal achievement and along the way in your journey towards achievement.

-- Make a mental note that this is moment of achievement is meant for that moment but there are others still to come, although no energy needs to be directed to them yet.
+- Make a mental note that this moment of achievement is meant for that moment, but others are still to come, although no energy needs to be directed to them yet.

-Once you have set your mind into place with intention for the goal and a clear vision for what you will look and feel like as well as what the environment will feel like we can move into the feeling phase.
+Once you have set your mind in place with the intention for the goal and a clear vision for what you will look and feel like and what the environment will feel like, you can move into the feeling phase.

 Feeling

 Remember the sequence of being we discussed earlier?
-Experiences produce thoughts which in turn elicit emotions that lead to behaviors.
-These behaviors become reinforced within us as we replay emotional events in our minds as well as have similar experiences which is what our own behaviors will lead us to do.
-This is how your subconscious mind has become programed.
-This is exactly the cycle we will either breaking should you want to develop into a different being and create a new life.
+Experiences produce thoughts, which in turn elicit emotions that lead to behaviors.
+These behaviors become reinforced within us as we replay emotional events and have similar experiences, which our behaviors will lead us to do.
+This is how you program the subconscious mind.

-Now, to complete the Visualization exercise we will attach the emotions we envisioned earlier to the experiences.
-Whereas before you simply thought or imagined what they would look like here is where you imagine what they feel like.
+To complete the visualization exercise, we will attach the emotions we envisioned earlier to the experiences.
+Whereas before, you thought or imagined what they would look like, here is where you imagine what they feel like.

-- Let the feeling begin within your mind and flow through your envisioned self of the future.
+- Let the feeling begin within your mind and flow through your envisioned future self.

 - Imagine the feeling throughout your body and allow your future thinking to recognize the feeling, creating an awareness of the future mind and body.